joelspadin/vscode-config-defaults/README.md

 be created upon opening the project for the first time.
 If these files already exist, they will be left unmodified.

+## Comparing Current Configuration with Defaults

+To compare a config file with its defaults, run the `Config Defaults: Compare Config File...` command and select a file.
+If the list is empty, then all files match the defaults.

 ## Resetting Configuration

 To reset a config file to its defaults, delete the file and run the